devpunks/snuggsi/bin/README.md

 ## [watch](watch)

-  Watch base directory for changes to markup, styles, and scripts
+  Watch base directory for changes to markup, styles, and scripts.

 ```bash